Dashur: Pyramid of Senusret III

 The pyramid of Senusret is around seventy eight meters high and has a base of around one hundred and five meters square.
-Like the other pyramids of the Middle Kingdom, the core of the pyramid is mudbrick and when complete it was clad in limestone.
+Like the other pyramids of the Middle Kingdom, the core of the pyramid is mudbrick and when complete it was clad in white limestone.
 The mudbrick blocks were of an uneven size and shape (so were not made in a mould) and some still bear the fingerprints of their makers.
 The builders did not use mortar to bind the structure, instead pouring sand into the gaps.
 Unlike the earlier twelfth dynasty pyramids no framework of larger blocks was built to secure the mudbrick core so by the reign of Ramesses II the pyramid was already crumbling.

 The entrance was hidden in the pavement of the courtyard west of the pyramid.
 A vertical shaft dropped to meet a descending corridor which connected with an antechamber, with a small annex leading off from it, and then the burial chamber.
 Unusually, the burial chamber was not located close to the vertical axes.
 Above the vaulted ceiling of the burial chamber there were two relieving chambers, the first contained ten limestone beams weighing approximately thirty tons the second was built from mudbrick.

 The burial chamber was lined with granite and plastered with white gypsum.
 However, the rest of the substructure was clad in poor quality limestone which was painted with red and black spots to make it look like pink granite.
-A beautify granite sarcophagus carved to resemble the serekh motif (as found on the enclosure wall of Step Pyramid of Djoser) was placed near the west wall of the burial chamber and a niche in the south wall was intended to hold the canopic chest of the pharaoh.
+A beautiful granite sarcophagus carved to resemble the serekh motif (as found on the enclosure wall of Step Pyramid of Djoser) was placed near the west wall of the burial chamber and a niche in the south wall was intended to hold the canopic chest of the pharaoh.

 As far as we can tell Senusret was not buried in this chamber.
 The only other items found near the burial chamber were some pottery vases and fragments of a bronze dagger with an ivory handle.
 Some experts consider he chose to be buried in Abydos and that this pyramid was only intended to be a cenotaph.
 Other experts have suggested (partly with reference to the unusual placement of the burial chamber) that the real burial chamber of the king is still to be found and that this vaulted chamber was for the burial of a queen.